Meniere's Disease - Vertigo - Tinnitus - Dizziness - Endolymphatic Hydrops - Inner Ear Pressure - Labyrinthitis

 I have learnt that only one thing for sure with menieres, and this is that nothing is for sure with menieres.
 It is so unpredictable and everyone has different triggers and what works for one might not work for another.
 Being careful with alcohol, caffeine and salt, not eating too much sweet food and keeping fit.
 Getting plenty of sleep and trying to reduce stress.
 Being weary of barometric changes in the atmosphere, pollen in spring and humidity, dampness and mold.
 I had to take all of these things into account before.
 Sometimes I forget about these things these days but I never forget my supplements because I know that in the end they are what freed me from menieres.

 I was so amazed by what happened that I studied to become a nutritionist.
-I hope if you have menieres and you are reading this, don't make the same mistake I did and hesitate to start this system.
+I hope if you have menieres and you are reading this, don't make the same mistake I did and hesitate to try the concept of supplementation.
 I am convinced it will help you overcome this horrible condition.
 It may take time but you will feel so good in the end you won't be able to believe it.
+My only word of caution is be very careful what you buy; there is a lot of junk on the shelves of stores.
+If you want to know the exact supplements I and everyone involved with us use, jesy email and ask: firstname.lastname@example.org

 Even though I had been clear of menieres symptoms for two years I was still a little obsessed with the condition that nearly ruined my whole family’s life and found myself a) researching endlessly, and b) wanting to really help other menieres sufferers.